 The Project Administration team oversees developments receiving Low Income Housing Tax Credits (HTC) and Housing Development Assistance Program (HDAP) funds during the construction phase of the development.
 Project Administration is responsible for ensuring that the development progresses according to schedule and that the recipient fulfills all terms of the funding agreements and related policies.
 Please follow the document submission procedures.

 Developments funded with resources administered by OHFA are assigned analysts from the OHFA staff.
 These analysts work with developers and funding recipients from the application phase through construction completion both to provide technical assistance and to ensure requirements of the various funding sources are being met.
 Analysts also review and approve requests for HDAP funds, conduct periodic site visits during construction, process the paperwork to close out HDAP requests and complete the requests for the 8609 forms.
 The following file lists analysts for each development along with contact information.

 HDAP Status Reports

 All HDAP recipients must complete a Final Performance Report.
 The deadline for this report is noted in the Funding Agreement.
 However, housing credit projects which are completed in advance of the deadline must submit the Final Performance Report with their 8609 request.
 Recipients should contact OHFA to obtain the form.

 Projects which have been funded with HOME dollars through HDAP may also be required to submit a Notice of Contract Award (NOCA) and a Semi-Annual Labor Standards Enforcement Report.

-- Notice of Contract Award (NOCA) (29 KB Excel File)
+- Notice of Contract Award (NOCA) (27 KB Word File)

 (Required for all developments with HOME funds)